Bartis1313/csgo/README.md

  * Draw dropped weapons - box/icon/name/ammo
  * Bomb overlay with info (rebuild needed - cleanup, this is now very ugly in code)
  * Mirrorcam - show what is behind you on extra window (contains fixing setupbones occlusion problems)
- * Freecam - view any place without moving your model (dormant ents won't render) (rebuild needed - should generally work better)
+ * Freecam - view any place without moving your model (dormant ents won't render)
  * Freelook - a copy of how it looks like in PUBG
  </details>